gwdistsys18/gwdistsys18.github.io/syllabus.md

 ### Workload and Grading  ###

+**Approximate grading: (subject to change)**
+ - 40% Programming Assignments (approximately 5)
+ - 10% Quizzes (approximately 1 per week)
+ - 15% Midterm Exam
+ - 15% Final Project
+ - 10% Research Paper Report
+ - 10% Class Participation

 **Programming load:** The course will be programming-intensive.
-You should be prepared to spend a significant amount of time writing and designing software.
 You will need to use a wide range of languages - you should be very comfortable writing code in either: C, Java, or Python, and you should be prepared to learn the basics of all of the others.
-Finally, the course will make use of several cloud services that typically involve Linux - you should be familiar with the command line and basic Linux administration.
+The course will make use of several cloud services that typically involve Linux - you should be familiar with the command line and basic Linux administration.

-**Approximate grading:**
- - 50% Programming Assignments (approximately 8)
- - 30% Midterm and Final Exams
- - 10% Quizzes (approximately 1 per week)
- - 10% Class Participation

-Most weeks we will have a quiz.
+**Quizzes and Exams:** Most weeks we will have a quiz.
 Some of these will simply be for attendance (i.e., you will still get full credit even if you answer all questions wrong), others will be graded normally.
+There will be a midterm exam on the principles of cloud and distributed systems.

+**Final project:** You will be required to design, implement, and evaluate the performance of a distributed application as your final project.
+Projects will be done individually or in small groups.

+**Research paper report:** You will need to write a report in the form of a blog post that presents an overview of a distributed systems research paper.
+This will give you practice reading a technical research paper and presenting its key ideas to a general audience.

-Class participation is a very important aspect of this class, and I will be keeping track of who speaks in class.
+**Class participation:** Class participation is a very important aspect of this class, and I will be keeping track of who speaks in class.
 If you are not asking or answering questions, then you will get a zero.
 There will be other options for participating online as well.
 If you are not participating in some way each week, then you should not expect to get an A in the course.

 ### Course Policies  ###